-Wudang Tai Chi is an internal martial art based on the teachings of Daoism.
-It originates from the Wudang Mountains where it is still practiced by Daoist sects that trace their lineage back to tai chi’s founder Zhang Sanfeng.
-It is unique to all other styles of tai chi because the forms are taught as part of a greater curriculum which includes Daoist study and Kung Fu.
+Wudang Tai Chi is an internal martial art based on the teachings of Taoism.
+It originates from the Wudang Mountains where it is still practiced by Taoist sects that trace their lineage back to tai chi’s founder Zhang Sanfeng.
+It is unique to all other styles of tai chi because the forms are taught as part of a greater curriculum which includes Taoist study and Kung Fu.

 Each style of tai chi offers us a chance to understand the art in a better way because of their focus or interest.
 From Chen we get martial application.
 From Yang we learn to open our frame into large expansive movements.
 From Wu we gain greater perspective on footwork and stances.
 What Wudang tai chi gives us is a way to see the connection between tai chi and philosophies like Daoism and Confucianism.

 Videos and books on Wudang tai chi used to be hard to find but that is no longer the case with the internet, Amazon, and monks living in Wudang taking an active role in trying to preserve and spread their art.

 The History of Wudang Tai Chi